-Obesity is the accumulation of excess and abnormal fat that is detrimental to your health as the amount of calories you ingest is higher than your calorie intake.
+Obesity is the accumulation of excess and abnormal fat that is detrimental to your health as the number of calories you ingest is higher than your calorie intake.
 Obesity, which is known as fatness among the people, which decreases the quality of life significantly and shortens the life span, is a growing health problem of our age.
 1.6 billion people in the world are overweight and 400 million of them are obese.
-According to the researchs, one in four men in Turkey (25%) and almost half of women (44%) is seen obesity.
+According to the research, one in four men in Turkey (25%) and almost half of women (44%) is seen obesity.
 In addition to being widespread, it continues to be an important public health problem as it increases and causes many diseases.
-In other words, obesity is not a common aesthetic problem, on the contrary it is an important disease that can cause high blood pressure, heart failure, fatal vascular diseases and psychological problems if it left untreated.
+In other words, obesity is not a common aesthetic problem, on the contrary, it is an important disease that can cause high blood pressure, heart failure, fatal vascular diseases and psychological problems if left untreated.

 Other diseases that obesity can cause:

 WHO IS ASSESSED AS OBESE?

 The Body Mass Index (KMI) is the most commonly used measurement method for determining obesity and is recommended by the WHO (World Health Organization).
 The BMI is calculated by dividing the body weight in kilograms by the square of the height in square meters.